mrippey/almostapt-api/README.md

 # almostapt-api

-An FastAPI based API for my AlmostAPT project identifying uncategorized, or threat groups without an official vendor identifier.
+A FastAPI based API for my AlmostAPT project identifying uncategorized, or threat groups without an official vendor identifier.

 ## Requirements